botworld-wiki/beatburger.github.io/_docs/editor-mode.md

 - no `!`, it's a link and not an image
 - Be mindful of the filesize.
 75% of our users are on mobile, they don't want to have 80mb videos...
 My combos clips are both under 2mb

+### Rich links

+Linking to an [Entity page](/README.md#content-types) directly will be recognized by the wiki and enriched by adding a little picture of the relevant entity directly next to the link.
+Ex: `[Evader Spray](/evader-spray)`

 ## Precautions